Theory of Capillary Tension and Interfacial Dynamics of Motility-Induced Phases: Langevin Dynamics of an Active Interface

 \section{Langevin Dynamics of an Active Interface}

-In this Section, we introduce the ansatz proposed by Bray~\cite{Bray2002InterfaceShear,Bray1994TheoryKinetics} to connect the stochastic density field dynamics to a Langevin equation for the interfacial height field up to linear order in the height.
+In this Section, we introduce the ansatz proposed by Bray~\textit{et al.}~\cite{Bray2002InterfaceShear,Bray1994TheoryKinetics} to connect the stochastic density field dynamics to a Langevin equation for the interfacial height field up to linear order in the height.
 From this Langevin equation, we define a capillary-wave tension as the coefficient of the linear term.
 This capillary tension is defined such that it has dimensions of energy per area (length) in 3d (2d) and correctly accounts for the effects of nonconservative forces on height fluctuations, in contrast to the mechanical tension of Kirkwood and Buff~\cite{Kirkwood1949}.
 The athermal noise derived in our fluctuating hydrodynamics [see Eq.~\eqref{seq:etaactvar}] breaks detailed balance and will thus result in height field noise statistics that generally violate the fluctuation dissipation theorem (FDT).
 We derive these noise statistics in detail and discuss the limit of when the FDT is effectively satisfied in Section~\ref{sec:isoerror} in addition to the main text.
 Using the derived interfacial equation of motion and noise statistics, we then solve for the stationary height fluctuations $\langle |h(k)|^2 \rangle$ and the capillary relaxation time scale.
-Finally, we perform a dimensional analysis of all derived terms for reference.
+A dimensional analysis of all derived terms is subsequently given for reference.
+Finally, we demonstrate the conditions required for an interfacial equation to recover a Boltzmann distribution related to the area of the interface.

 In the remainder of this Supplemental Material, we will use a prime ($'$) symbol to denote two distinct operations.
 If a prime follows an integration variable, e.g., $\int \text{d}z'$, the prime is simply meant to indicate that the variable is a dummy variable.
 If the prime follows a function, then the prime is meant to indicate a derivative with respect to the argument of that function (e.g., $a'(\rho) = \partial a(\rho)/\partial \rho, \upvarphi'(z) = \partial \upvarphi/\partial z$).